All Episodes

 I'm a human sponge.

-And uh he is re expressing remorse today.
+And he is expressing remorse today.

-Uh he is saying he's sorry.
+He is saying he's sorry.

-Now I don't expect this to change the sentencing or anything, but this is of course a big test.
+Now, I don't expect this to change the sentencing or anything, but this is, of course, a big test.

-Marvin Calb, who runs the uh the the Schorenstein Center for the People in the Press or whatever it is up at Harvard, uh recently hired by the conservative Fox uh News channel as a commentator and analyst, has a column uh published in the Financial Times.
+And I just wanted you to know, Marvin Kalb, who runs the Shorenstein Center for the People in the Press or whatever it is up at Harvard, recently hired by the Conservative Fox news channel as a commentator and analyst, has a column published in the Financial Times.

 It is the same thing as Watergate.

-Uh this is this is patently absurd, except in this sense.
+This is patently absurd, except in this sense.

-They're gonna try to make it Watergate.
+They're going to try to make it Watergate.

-Uh it is amazing.
+It is amazing.

-They're not forward thinking at all.
+They're not forward-thinking at all.

 So they're seeking refuge in their glory days.